LimarenkoDenis/GL-ts-lesson/README.md

 - Run `cd [projectName]` and  `npm i` commands
 - copy src/noname directory, to src and rename it to your name
 - you can extend or overwrite tslint or tsconfig by your own, but I recommend to use strict rules
-- Write solutions for src/homework.md, pure functions, and cover them by unit tests
+- Write solutions for tasks described right bellow, pure functions, and cover them by unit tests
 - lymarenko.denys - basic examples
 - Make a PR
 - Feel free to add interesting tasks and make a PR